halaxa/json-machine/README.md

 ![](img/logo.png)
 # JSON Machine

-Very easy to use and memory efficient drop-in replacement of inefficient iteration of big JSON files or streams for PHP 5.6+.
+Very easy to use and memory efficient drop-in replacement for inefficient iteration of big JSON files or streams for PHP 5.6+.
 See [TL;DR;](#tl-dr). **Does not depend on any other library.**

 [![Build Status](https://travis-ci.com/halaxa/json-machine.svg?branch=master)](https://travis-ci.com/halaxa/json-machine)